thiagobruch/amazon_shopping_list_scrape/README.md

     json_attributes:
         - list
 ```
-10.2 - Save the file and restart Home Assistant
+10.2 - Save the file and restart Home Assistant<BR>

 Once you have the information above, you can use two methods:<BR>
 1 - Docker Image already built<BR>